-‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In ‘DBS’ Most Emotional Episode To Date
+‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In Most Emotional ‘DBS’ Episode To Date

 “Once I thought he (Obuni) might win, I suddenly wanted to cling to life.”

-Overall, Dragon Ball Super Ep 103 proved once more that the stakes are high in the Tournament of Power.
+Overall, Dragon Ball Super Episode 103 proved once more that the stakes are high in the Tournament of Power.
 While there is a lot of humor to go around, the consequences of defeat are very real.
 As Universe 10 got wiped out and their Angel, Cus, wept, the anime only proved that things are bound to escalate even more in the next few episodes.

 In context, this might be one of the most depressing things in the entire DB franchise. pic.twitter.com/FuBeVvEKjz